BR General encourages screenings, self-care during Breast Cancer Awareness month

 -Pain in any area of the breast.

-On the Bluebonnet campus, the pink display is located along Bluebonnet Blvd. near the intersection with Picardy Ave.
-At Mid City, the display is located on the corner of Acadian Thrwy. and North Blvd.
-And at the soon-to-open Ascension hospital, the display is near the hospital sign at the entrance, facing Hwy.
-73.

-Baton Rouge General is also hosting a special breast cancer screening event on October 17 called 'Mammos & Mimosas."
-Click here for more information on the event.
+To encourage breast cancer awareness in the capital area, Baton Rouge General is hosting a breast cancer screening event on October 17 called 'Mammos & Mimosas."

 More News